Consumer Fraud & Deceptive Practices

 Illegal Debt Collection Practices

-Many of these complaints have their origins in the quantity and quality of information that collectors have about debts.
+Many of these complaints have their origins in the quantity and quality of information that collectors have about the consumer debts.
 In a 2009 study, the FTC showed concern that debt collectors, including debt buyers, may have insufficient or inaccurate information when they collect on debts.
-This results in debt collectors seeking to recover from the wrong consumer or recover the wrong amount.
+This often results in debt collectors seeking to recover wrong amounts and/or to recover from the wrong person.

 Zombie Debt Collection & Your Rights

-How does this happen?
 Often, a “debt buyer” purchases debts from another company and then tries to collect it using phone calls and letters.
 These debt buyers will normally buy these debts for pennies on the dollar.
-Often, these debts are purchased, sold and resold many times.
+The debts are purchased and sold many times.
 The lack of information that these debt buyers and collectors have about these debts is alarming.
-In a 2009 study, the FTC showed concern that debt collectors, including debt buyers, may have insufficient or inaccurate information when they collect on debts.
-This can result in debt collectors trying to recover from the wrong person or the wrong amount or even filing suit past the statute of limitations because they have incomplete information about the debt.
+It often results in debt collectors trying to recover the wrong amounts and/or from the wrong persons.
+Many file lawsuits past the statute of limitations because they have incomplete information about the debt.

 The less reputable debt buyers and collectors use intimidation, harassment, deception, or other abusive tactics to get their victims to pay or make payments on the debt.
 Because the debt buyers have literally bought the debt for pennies, any collection on the debt generally amounts to a windfall for the debt buyer.
 Some of these debt buyers, upon receiving a large payment on a debt, will then sell the debt to another debt buyer, which results in a new round of collection tactics by another company for the same debt.